-Why would anyone else be out here, and why in hell would they be listening to adult contemporary?
+Why would anyone else be out here, and why in hell would they be listening to Top 40?

-I don’t even remember when the music stopped.
-After a while, we just didn’t notice it anymore, and it was gone.
-That’s the closest thing to a ghost story that I have to share from my first visit to Forest Haven Mental Health Center, which was shut down by court order in 1991 on charges of systemic negligence.
+That’s the closest thing to a ghost story that I have to share from my first visit to Forest Haven Mental Health Center, which was shut down by a 1991 court order on charges of systemic abuse and negligence.

-That gets to the heart of the real horror.
+And that gets to the heart of the real horror.
 It is not some music, which is embarrassingly Scooby-Doo when you get right down to it.
 For me, urban exploration is a lark.
 I can leave any time I want.
 I can go home when this place gets to be too much.
-Or when it gets dark, and I get too scared.
+Or when it gets dark, and I get too scared to stick around.

 Walking from room to room, you get the feeling that you are last survivor of some horrible, cataclysmic conflict, one which resulted in the utter annihilation of mankind and all his decency.
 That you are alone at the end of civilization.
 It could have been atomic bombs that shattered these windows and burnt this building to a charred ruin.
 But it wasn’t.
 Whatever happened here was more subtle than that, even if it was no less evil.

-Though if this was civilization, you wouldn’t be too upset to be left behind.
+Though if this was what civilization had to offer, you wouldn’t be too upset at its passing.